EmbodMocap: In-the-Wild 4D Human-Scene Reconstruction for Embodied Agents: Proposed Capture System

-The optimization minimizes a composite loss of point tracking loss, Chamfer distance, and bundle adjustment loss to ensure spatial consistency between views and the global reconstruction. { } Through VGGT tracking, a subset of keyframes is selected, yielding accurate dual-view pixel tracking results in the human masks region.
+Through VGGT tracking, a subset of keyframes is selected, yielding accurate dual-view pixel tracking results in the human masks region.
 The tracked human surface 2D pixel coordinates $\bm{q}_{v,t}^{(i)}$, along with their corresponding depth values $d_{v,t}^{(i)}$, are back-projected into the world frame: {

 }

 To enforce track consistency between views, the following loss is minimized: {